Industrial designer, visual researcher and rendering specialist

 My trendspotting process is a blend of numerical and empiric approaches, in each project I go from the very least - generating a picture of what the industry trends are now and may be, to full analytics, reports, forecasts, and everything in between.
 At times trends are not the vital part of the design given the scope of the project or target market.
 But I am still generating a picture of current global and local trends in major areas, which helps on every design stage.
 Through the last 4-5 years of experience I’ve developed the complete trendwatching system, which I am using for the projects if needed.

-Typically 99 percent of the projects I am working on do need great visuals to go with them.
+Usually most of the projects I am working on do need great visuals to go with them.
 Those pictures, presentations and sketches produced in between the process and at the end of the process.
 The visuals are not only the way of making a nice first impression for the project but also a powerful way of checking details and effects, evaluate design and CMF.
-Even the VR (Virtual Reality) may be used to test true-to-life digital prototypes of products.
+Handy tools like AR models provide scale check.